Andy McCoy: Personal life

-McCoy's autobiography Sheriff McCoy: Outlaw Legend of Hanoi Rocks was published in English translation on 17 September 2009 by Bazillion Points Books.
+Throughout his career, McCoy has also struggled with long-standing issues related to drug and alcohol abuse.

 McCoy was previously married to Anastasia Maisonneuve, the ex-girlfriend of his Hanoi Rocks bandmate Michael Monroe, and the former common-law wife of musician Stiv Bators.
-She and McCoy have a son together named Sebastian.
-McCoy was married to Angela Nicoletti between 1991 and 2021.
+She and McCoy have a son together.
+McCoy was married to Angela Nicoletti, cousin of Johnny Thunders, between 1991 and 2021.

-McCoy entered Finland's Celebrity Big Brother on 3 September 2013.

 Legacy

 When Acey Slade was asked "Who is the best guitarist in rock right now?"
 He replied: "Andy McCoy.
 Period.
 When Dave Grohl met Andy McCoy, he said 'I have met my first rockstar.'
 That's a pretty good reason."

 McCoy is a friend of Bam Margera (professional skater and Jackass star).
 McCoy made appearances in Viva la Bam and Bam Margera Presents: Where the#$&% Is Santa?, and appeared several times on radio Bam.
 Margera has a tattoo of McCoy on his right arm.